santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Revision/Cheat sheet.md

 > - Suitable for applications that prioritize low latency over reliability (e.g., streaming, gaming)
 > - Smaller header size compared to TCP

-Here are the updated condensed notes for the Transport Layer, including the missing topics:

 > [!idea] Key Components of Reliable Data Transfer
 > - Sequence numbers: Identify and order packets